Snatch Strap Recovery.

 1 snatch-strap, 2 D shackles and a winch damper (towel, jacket or blanket)

-2 snatch straps, 3 D shackles, extension strap and winch damper (towel, jacket or blanket.
+2 snatch straps, 3 D shackles, extension strap and winch damper (towel, jacket

 Only combine snatch straps and extension straps if your experienced.